skylight-hq/skylight.digital/pages/toolkits/agile_procurement_playbook/pages/08_appendix.md

 ***Ability to award new tasks quickly***

-Working in an agile fashion means not having all of the business requirements upfront.
+Working in an agile fashion means not having all of the business requirements up front.
 Most of the time this process is impossible and a vast majority of the time the initial business requirement gathering for a complex system is incorrect.
 As new requirements come to light throughout the modernization process, the ability to issue contracts